American Gold Star Mothers minutes and scrapbook

 Historical Note

 Both the national organization and local chapters hold yearly conventions seeking to improve the quality of volunteerism within the Gold Star organization.
 The group strives to accomplish a number of objectives.
 Members hope to "keep alive and develop the spirit that promoted world services; inculcate a sense of individual obligation to the community, State, and Nation; [and] perpetuate the memory of those whose lives were sacrificed in our wars."
-The Charter contains ten objectives, which can be found in Section 3 of the American Gold Star Mothers Federal Charter issued by the 98th Congress of the United States on June 12, 1984.
+The charter contains ten objectives which can be found in Section 3 of the American Gold Star Mothers Federal Charter issued by the 98th Congress of the United States on June 12, 1984.

-While the national organization is still active, the Cache County chapter remained active only for 17 years.
+While the national organization is still active, the Cache County chapter remained active only for seventeen years.
 The chapter was organized in 1948 due to the efforts of Alice Boman Pond.
 Pond organized the group after losing a son in France.
 On September 22, 1948, she gathered nine local women who had also lost sons in World War II to be the first officers for Cache County's chapter.
 The chapter was active until 1965.
-Like the national organization, Cache County chapter developed activities to "keep alive and develop the spirit that promoted world services."
+Like the national organization, the Cache County chapter developed activities to "keep alive and develop the spirit that promoted world services."
 The group focused its volunteer efforts on the annual Rose Memorial, which was held to honor mothers, fathers, and soldiers.
-Having their names read by a dignitary, the soldiers were recognized, while the parents received a rose.
+Having their names read by a dignitary, the soldiers were recognized while the parents received a rose.
 The memorial also included a speech given by a local community member followed by a reception.
 The group also donated food and clothing to the Veterans' Administration Hospital in Salt Lake City.
-Besides providing services for Veterans' groups, the members held monthly meetings to help in "bearing up under the burdens we Gold Star mothers have been called upon to bear."
+Besides providing services for veterans' groups, the members held monthly meetings to help in "bearing up under the burdens we Gold Star mothers have been called upon to bear."

-1. Source: American Gold Star Mothers, Inc. History 1998.
+Source: American Gold Star Mothers, Inc. History, 1998.

 Biographical Sketch